 Always have a figure in mind when talking to a client or PR company, and ask for their budget rather than giving them your fees, then you can negotiate up with them.
-Here is a post by Aby, who blogs at ‘You Baby Me Mummy’ and gives a formula you could use to decide what your minimum fees are: Domain Authority (find yours here) x 4.5, so if you use this formula and your DA is 23, you should charge upwards of £100 per sponsored post.
+To decide what my minimum fees are for one blog post valid for a year with a no-follow link, I simply do this: Domain Authority (find yours here) x 6, so if you use this formula and your DA is 23, you should charge upwards of £138 per sponsored post.
 This is only a guide and you can use it maybe as the minimum you will accept.
-My average fees are 10 times my DA.
+My average fees are 10 times my DA!

 Whatever you do, make sure you register with HMRC and complete your tax return.

 – Believe in yourself – start by pretending and after a while, you will believe it!
 Vicki at ‘Honest Mum’ could help you find that ‘more confident me’